kevindai2002/battlezone/README.md

 - **Wave System**: Progress through waves by destroying all enemies
 - **Score System**: Earn points for each kill (1 point × wave multiplier)
 - **Power-ups**: Collect hearts to heal +20 HP or boost max HP +20
-- **Arena Boundaries**: Walls surround the battlefield and act as obstacles
 - **Progressive Difficulty**: Each wave spawns more enemies with increased damage
 - **High Score**: Best score saved in browser localStorage